FrancescaRuberto/PDFA-Project/README.md

 - Stack Overflow. (n.d.).
 Stacked plot to represent genders for an age group from CSV containing identifiers.
 [Retrieved here](https://stackoverflow.com/questions/41143707/stacked-plot-to-represent-genders-for-an-age-group-from-csv-containing-identifie)
 - Statology. (n.d.).
 Matplotlib trendline.
 [Retrieved here](https://www.statology.org/matplotlib-trendline/)

+## Gender Balance Analysis

+### General Concept of Male-to-Female Ratio
+Male-to-female ratio is one of the important index of demographic researches, which can be used to measure the gender balance.
+It is defined as a ratio of the number of males to the number of females in a chosen category.
+This ratio is applicable to many different data subsets such as age (categories), geographical regions or time (period).

+Purpose: To pinpoint gender imbalances in particular demographics.

+Applications: Healthcare planning, social policy formulation, and analyzing societal trends.

+### Introduction
+This section examines the Male-to-Female Ratio across various age groups in Ireland between 2020 and 2024. he Male-to-Female Ratio is a key demographic indicator that highlights the gender distribution within populations.
+It helps pinpoint specific groups or time periods where one gender is more prevalent, shedding light on social and biological trends.

+The ratio is calculated as:

+$$
+\text{Male-to-Female Ratio} = \frac{\text{Number of Females}}{\text{Number of Males}}
+$$​

+- If >1: More males than females.
+- If <1: More females than males.
+- If =1: Equal numbers of males and females.

+Understanding these patterns helps policymakers and researchers address gender-specific needs and plan resources effectively.